loggedin/feynman-path-integral/README.md

 # machine-learning

+This repository contains scripts that demonstrate various machine learning algorithms.

+	gradient-descent.py

-This module produces a plot and text illustrating the different behaviours of the gradient descent method when finding the minima of Rosenbrocks Banana Function.
+This module produces a plot illustrating the different behaviours of the gradient descent method when finding the minima of Rosenbrocks Banana Function.
 It also gives where the minimum of the function occurs.

+	python3 gradient-descent.py